Explore

 Filters for matters

-A motion was made by Zac Unger, seconded by Charlene Wang, that this matter be Received and Filed.
+A motion was made by Zac Unger, seconded by Rowena Brown, that this matter be Approved the Recommendation of Staff, and Forward to go before the * Concurrent Meeting of the Oakland Redevelopment Successor Agency and the City Council, to be heard 7/15/2025.
 The motion carried by the following vote:

 Attachments